Ellestir/AutoREBA/Documentation/Ground_Truth.md

   Figure 11: Twisted Trunk
 </p>

 The timestamp of Motive and our shots show a person trying to place a box on the table.
-During the movement, you can clearly see that the torso is twisted.
-Because of this, the REBA Score increases due to the trunk subscore increasing +1, elevated by that the trunk has a bigger weight into the final score.
+During the movement, you can clearly see that the trunk is twisted.
+Because of this, the REBA Score increases due to the trunk subscore increasing +1, elevated by the fact that the trunk has a bigger weight into the final score.

 #### Abducted Arm: